- What's Possible

 “The modular construction market share has doubled over the last five years with many factories functioning at capacity.
 I expect the industry will continue to grow rapidly to meet increasing demand, pushing the boundaries of modular construction to new heights.” – Tom Hardiman, Executive Director of the Modular Building Institute.

 The modular construction industry has seen substantial recent growth and is projected to grow more in the coming years.
-As of 2018, the industry was valued at USD 8.9 billion in 2018, according to the 2019 Permanent Modular Construction Report from the Modular Building Institute, and is projected to reach USD 157.19 billion by 2023.
-The Modular Building Institute (MBI) has tracked the Permanent Modular Construction (PMC) market share value against the total construction market share in North America and they’ve noticed an increase in value from 2.38% in 2014 to 3.27% in 2017 and it continues to grow from there.
+As of 2018, the industry was valued at USD 8.9 billion, according to the 2019 Permanent Modular Construction Report from the Modular Building Institute (MBI), and is projected to reach USD 157.19 billion by 2023.
+The MBI has tracked the Permanent Modular Construction (PMC) market share value against the total construction market share in North America and they’ve noticed an increase in value from 2.38% in 2014 to 3.27% in 2017 and it continues to grow from there.

 The following subsections describe examples of a variety of projects that embraced a modular construction process.
 Beyond that, they each utilized shipping containers as their primary structural elements.